fhsinchy/the-docker-handbook/image-manipulation-basics.md

 * Instead of using `apt-get install` for installing packages, we use `apk add` and the `--no-cache` option means that the downloaded package won't be cached.
 Likewise `apk del` is used instead of `apt-get remove` to uninstall packages.
 * The `--virtual` option for `apk add` command is used for bundling a bunch of packages into a single virtual package for easier management.
 Packages that are needed only for building the program is labeled as `.build-deps` which is then removed on line 29 by executing `apk del .build-deps` command.
 You can learn more about [virtuals](https://docs.alpinelinux.org/user-handbook/0.1a/Working/apk.html#_virtuals) in the official docs.
-* The packages names are a bit different here.
+* The package names are a bit different here.
 Usually every Linux distribution has its package repository available to everyone where you can search for packages.
 If you know the packages required for a certain task then you can just head over to the designated repository for a distribution and search for it.
 You can look up Alpine Linux packages on [https://pkgs.alpinelinux.org/packages](https://pkgs.alpinelinux.org/packages) link.

 Now build a new image using this `Dockerfile` and see the difference in file size: